How to Find the Best Meal Replacement Shakes for Diverticulitis

 What Are the Best Meal Replacements for Diverticulitis?

-Unless you have a food allergy, the type of protein powder you add to your diet does not matter.
+But unless you have a food allergy or sensitivity, the type of meal replacement you add to your diet does not really matter.

-Ingredients do matter, however, and many meal replacements contain ingredients that can cause painful side effects and even long-term issues for someone with diverticulitis.
+Ingredients do matter, however, as some are known to cause painful side effects and even long-term gut health issues.

 • acacia fiber